Rittin1/Word_Search-Solver/README.md

 This code optimizes the searching process by use of polynomial rolling hash algorithm and solves the game in `O(word_length * k + 8 * n * m * k)`.

+This algorithm makes the search faster for larger grid sizes and multiple words search.

 ## Sample Input
 ```
 7 7